comhendrik/trafficsign_recognizer/README.md

 ## Introduction

 Traffic Sign Recognizer is a project aimed at detecting and recognizing traffic signs using deep learning techniques.
 This system interprets traffic signs in real-time, enhancing the safety and efficiency of autonomous vehicles and driver assistance systems.

+## Disclaimer

+At this time detection for signs like unlimited is not as precise, but all other signs could be detected.

 ## Features